-Have you had a chance to check out the Keys to the Kingdom behind the scenes tour at the Magic Kingdom?
+Have you had a chance to check out the Disney Keys to the Kingdom tour that takes you behind the scenes at the Magic Kingdom?
 I consider it one of Disney’s hidden jewels that not everyone takes advantage of.

-One of the perks is being able to do things you wouldn’t normally do with young kids such as take one of Disney’s specialized tours.
-We chose the Keys to the Kingdom Tour at the Magic Kingdom.
+One of the perks is being able to do things you wouldn’t normally do with young kids, such as taking one of Disney’s specialized tours.

-Disney World Keys to the Kingdom Tour
+Disney Keys to the Kingdom Tour Review

 The cast member leading our tour gave us a bit of Walt Disney World history, answered all of our questions, shared details about a few unique items such as stories about Tinker Bell “flying” from the castle at night, and where to find a few hidden Mickeys that we might have otherwise missed.

-You can visit and see during the tour, but, understandably, Disney likes to keep behind the scenes details a bit of a secret.
+You can visit and see during the tour, but understandably, Disney likes to keep behind the scenes details a bit of a secret.

 Sarah is a wife, full time working mom and blogger who loves Disney, all things crafty and working on DIY projects around the house.
 Please visit her at 2paws Designs.